GWC-DCMB/GWC-DCMB/get-started.md

 We encourage lots of googling—-here is a [guide](https://github.com/GWC-DCMB/GWC-DCMB/blob/master/troubleshooting-checklist.md) for what to do when stuck!
 Join our [Slack workspace](https://join.slack.com/t/dcmbgirlswhocode/shared_invite/zt-cl70c3pu-l61UdX4p~NwFtu0fMRim2g) and ask questions in the #officehours channel.
 Our volunteers will answer as they are able.

 We also have [challenge questions](https://github.com/GWC-DCMB/challengeQuestions/tree/master/questions) for extensions of certain topics.
-You can navigate to these via Google Colab as well as by following the instructions in the first lesson (above).
+You can navigate to these via Google Colab by following the instructions in the first lesson (above).
 You can access all of our resources [here](https://github.com/GWC-DCMB/GWC-DCMB).